 Questions about acquiring the cheapest possible continuous light kit for home portraits are very frequently seen on forums (everyone seems to start with a similar thought).

-It's not about "quality" exactly, it is about being continuous lights.
-Hot light bulbs are a real pain, but the problem is such 500 watt bulbs are still dim for photography.
-In the brightest part of your house, maybe a well lighted kitchen or bathroom, count the watts of all the bulbs, and then try a normal sunshine daylight exposure (EV 15, f/16 1/125 second ISO 100), and see what you get.
+The issue is about continuous lights typically being too dim for proper use with portrait settings indoors (the Sun is the exception).
+And hot large light bulbs are a real pain, our subjects may tend to sweat, but the problem is such 500 watt bulbs are still dim for photography.
+In the brightest part of your house, maybe a well lighted kitchen or bathroom, count the watts of all the bulbs, and then try a normal sunshine daylight exposure (EV 15 at ISO 100 f/16 1/125 second, i.e., Sunny 16), and see what you get.

-Continuous lights can be good for table top or still life, possibly even preferred then (because we can see continuous light, and the camera can meter it).
-Then we can use a long shutter speed to accumulate sufficient light.
+Continuous lights can be very good for table top or still life, possibly even preferred then, because we can see continuous light to adjust and judge the lighting, and also, the camera can meter it (and zero recycle time between shots).
+Then it is no problem to necessarily use a long shutter speed to accumulate sufficient light.
 But artificial continuous is simply insufficient light for portraits of humans.
 Humans move, especially kids, and we need a faster shutter speed.
 You will struggle with 500 watts, tying to make all your maximums work (1/30 second f/2.8 ISO 400).
 It never really does.
-It can of course be better if willing to crank ISO up a few stops even higher.
+It can be better if willing to crank ISO up a few stops even higher.
 But keep the lights turned OFF at every opportunity.
 Two of these bulbs mimic a 1000 watt room heater.
 The subject literally tends to sweat.
-More details about differences in flash and continuous
+More details about differences in flash and continuous (2 pages there, this is the second, adding the final "a").

-A speedlight flash (like a $59 Yongnuo YN-560 II) is rated by Guide Number, maybe regular fully powered is GN 92 at ISO 100, 24mm zoom.
-That means maximum power direct flash at f/9.2 at 10 feet, ISO 100 (or f/18 at 5 feet), at any shutter speed up to camera sync speed, probably 1/200 second.
+A speedlight flash (like a $59 Yongnuo YN-560 II) is rated by Guide Number, regular fully powered is GN 92/28 (feet/meters) at ISO 100, 24 mm zoom (advertised as GN 190/58 feet/meters at 105 mm).
+That means maximum power direct flash at f/9.2 at 10 feet, ISO 100 (or f/18.4 at 5 feet), at any shutter speed up to camera maximum sync speed, probably 1/200 second.
 It will be a couple of stops less in an umbrella, but the flash is still very usable.
-This is greatly more light than the continuous 1/30 second f/2.8 ISO 400, maybe four stops more light (like day and night).
+This is greatly more light than the continuous light bulbs at 1/30 second f/2.8 ISO 400, maybe four stops more light (like day and night).
 An umbrella is used "close as possible" anyway, to be a soft light.
-Plus you can turn a flash down when desired, it does Not heat up your room, and its speed stops motion better than shutter speed can (is called speedlight).
+Plus you can turn a flash down when its too much, and it will Not heat up your room, and its speed stops motion better than shutter speed can (is called speedlight).

 Studio lights have better studio features than speedlights.
-They are designed to mount all manner of lighting modifiers like umbrellas, softboxes, grids, snoots, etc. Good ones are fan cooled, etc. And they offer more power of course.
-Studio light are rated as watt seconds of electrical energy input.
+They are designed to mount all manner of lighting modifiers like umbrellas, softboxes, grids, snoots, etc. Good ones are fan cooled, etc. And they offer more power.
+Studio lights are rated as watt seconds of electrical energy input.
+(Power is the energy used in a specified time, like one second.)
 A regular fully powered speedlight will compare at about 75 watt seconds.
-Some speedlights are a little smaller, and of course, some studio lights are much bigger (and too big can be a bigger problem than too small... we can only turn them down so much, but we can always increase ISO a little)..
+Some speedlights are a little smaller, and some studio lights are much bigger (and too big can be a bigger problem than too small... we can only turn them down so much, but we can always increase ISO a little)...

-Compact fluorescent lamps: Fluorescent efficiency is higher, and we do see kit fixtures with maybe five 28 watt CFL bulbs which is 140 watts total, which is roughly the equivalent light of a 500 watt incandescent, but with only 140 actual watts.
-So cooler heat, but not any brighter - shutter speed still decimates the watt seconds, so you'll still need low shutter speed, high ISO, and wide aperture.
-Physically, these monstrosities are ludicrous in an umbrella.
-Just something to sell, easy to make, but hardly a smart design.
-In the picture at right, how much of the light can hit the umbrella?
-Do realize what it shows.
+Compact fluorescent lamps: Fluorescent efficiency is higher than incandescents, and we do see kit fixtures with maybe five 28 watt CFL bulbs which is 140 watts total, which is roughly the equivalent light of a 500 watt incandescent, but with only 140 actual watts.
+So cooler heat, but not any brighter — shutter speed still decimates the watt seconds, so you'll still need low shutter speed, high ISO, and wide aperture.
+Physically, these seem a misfit in an umbrella, they seem to miss the idea.
+Seems just something easy to make and sell, but hardly a smart design.
+In the picture at right (intended as a Bad example), how much of the light can hit the umbrella?
+How much will be spill light out the side?
+Do realize what the picture shows.
 Some light does go into the umbrella, but most of the light goes out the side, spill flooding the room, but missing the umbrella and the subject altogether.
-A speedlight does work fine in an umbrella (typically 24mm zoom mounted at full shaft length in a reflected umbrella, which should have the black cover on it).
+A speedlight does work fine in an umbrella (typically 24 mm zoom mounted at full shaft length in a reflected umbrella, which should have the black cover on it).
 But this side loss is one reason CFL seems a deficient plan in umbrellas.
+Some type of flood light bulb maybe, but they don't have high power compared to a flash.
+A speedlight flash at 24 mm zoom seems much better fitted.

-CFL makes better sense in a softbox (which is a reflector to direct all the light forward).
+CFL bulbs make much better sense in a softbox (which is a reflector to direct all the light forward).
 This scattering is good inside a softbox to diffuse it.
-This degree of light is still marginally usable for photography.
+This degree of continuous light is still marginally usable for photography.
 You'll still be hoping to work at ISO 400 1/60 second f/2.8 (if the light is placed close enough).

 See more discussion and samples of this flash vs. continuous light difference.